kasra-hosseini/obspyDMT/README.rst

     $ obspyDMT --fdsn_update './obspyDMT-data' --identity 'TA.Z*.*.BHE'

-we can also send the request to other data-centers for both retrieving and updating.
-In this case, we want to update the directory for all available *BHZ* channels in *RESIF* data-center with *FR* as network name:
+**we can send requests to other data-centers available in FDSN for both retrieving and updating.**

+As an example, we want to update the directory for all available *BHZ* channels in *RESIF* data-center with *FR* as network name:

 ::